Kiran-512/180-days-of-code/M2/DAY 22/README.md

 - Method name must be same
 - Method arguments and its type must be same
 - return type must be the same//
-- access modifiers can be same or less retrictive in a seq private/default/protected/public
+- access modifiers(AM) can be same or less retrictive in a seq private/default/protected/public
 - AM can not be private

 ============================================================================